 As well as the classic afternoon tea, BBakery also offers fun-themed afternoon teas, such as special Halloween and Christmas tours.
 In the past, they even hosted a Paddington-themed afternoon tea to celebrate the release of the new London-based movie!
 Prices start at £45 per adult but keep an eye out for special deals throughout the year for this ultimate London experience.

 Recommended by Emily from London City Calling

 I’ve read about La Crêperie de Hampstead on many a foodie blog over the years and had to pay a visit when exploring the village of Hampstead.
 La Crêperie is a landmark in Hampstead that has been serving sweet and savory crepes for 36 years.

-It’s a small food truck sat beside a pub in the middle of Hampstead Village and the line ups are legendary.
+It’s a small food truck sitting beside a pub in the middle of Hampstead Village and the lineups are legendary.
 The truck opens at around noon depending on the day and folks start lining up well in advance to order.